gdia/The-Complete-Python-Course/README.md

 # The-Complete-Python-Course
-The Complete Python Course, published by Packt
+The Complete Python Course  video 9781839217289, published by Packt